Electronic Prescriptions for Controlled Substances: Electronic prescriptions

 have.
-Electronic prescribing systems also can link to insurance formulary lists to inform the practitioner prior to prescribing whether a drug is covered by a patient’s insurance.
+Electronic prescribing systems can also link to insurance formulary lists to inform the practitioner prior to prescribing whether a drug is covered by a patient’s insurance.

 The Secretary of the Department of Health and Human Services (HHS) adopted a rule on the transmission standard for electronic prescriptions in November 2005 (revised in June 2006).
-The standard focuses on the format for the transmitted information, not with the process of creating the prescription or maintaining the record at the pharmacy.
+The standard focuses on the format of the transmitted information, not the process of creating the prescription or maintaining the record at the pharmacy.
 The standard specifies fields (name, date, address, etc.) and field lengths for certain transactions including issuing new prescriptions and refills.
 However, there is no requirement that practitioners or pharmacies use electronic prescriptions.
 It does require that companies that sponsor Medicare prescription drug coverage establish and maintain an electronic prescription program that meets the standard.

 A distinct scope

 The rule has been written to be consistent with the above delineated HHS standard.
 However, the context in which the HHS standard was issued was not specific to controlled substances and therefore not designed to provide safeguards against the diversion of controlled substances.
 The responsibility for establishing regulatory safeguards against diversion of controlled substances falls upon DEA as the agency charged with administering and enforcing the CSA.
 Accordingly, while the DEA's rule is designed to work in tandem with the HHS standard, its scope is necessarily distinct from the HHS standard.